 sort [OPTION]...
 [FILE]...

-treats a single line of text as a single datum to be sorted.
+Sort treats a single line of text as a single datum to be sorted.
 It operates on fields (by default, the whole line is considered a field).
-It uses tabs as the delimiter by default (can be configured with -t option), and splits a (non-empty) line into one or more parts, each part is considered a field.
+It uses tabs as the delimiter by default (which can be configured with -t option), and splits a (non-empty) line into one or more parts, whereby each part is considered a field.
 Each field is identified by its index (POS).

 The most important configuration option is perhaps -k or --key.